Elvis Andrus Player Props: White Sox vs. Athletics

-The Chicago White Sox, including Elvis Andrus and his .353 slugging percentage in past 10 games, including two extra-base hits but no homers), battle starting pitcher Luis Medina and the Oakland Athletics at Oakland-Alameda County Coliseum, Friday at 9:40 PM ET.
+Elvis Andrus -- with a slugging percentage of .375 in his past 10 games, including two extra-base hits -- will be in action for the Chicago White Sox versus the Oakland Athletics, with Kyle Muller on the mound, on July 1 at 4:07 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Angels.
+He had a one-hit performance in his most recent game (1-for-3) against the Athletics.

 Elvis Andrus Game Info & Props vs. the Athletics